 Risks related to net pension liability and investments are discussed in Notes 4, 5, and 6 above.
 The System is also exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters for which the System carries insurance through the state of Louisiana, Office of Risk Management at levels which management believes are adequate to protect the System.
-Settled claims resulting from these risks have not exceeded insurance coverage in any of the past three fiscal years.
+During the past three fiscal years, there have been no claims resulting from these risks.